DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/couplebreak.md

 Scheduler's waking event also says on which task the awakened should run (but that's not definitive, more below), so the target entries change their PID and their CPU to values that are given in the closest target entry of a switch to the awakened task (these include definitive information).

+They are marked as visible in the graph and mimick normal events' behaviour to the best of their ability.

 #### Targets for sched/sched_waking